iamskdev/community.hub/README.md

 ## ⚙️ Configuration

 - **Razorpay Key:** To accept live payments, open `src/scripts/script.js` and replace the placeholder `RAZORPAY_KEY_ID` with your own live key from your Razorpay dashboard.
+- **Contact Form:** To receive messages from the contact form, ensure your repository is linked to a Netlify account and that the form has the `data-netlify="true"` attribute in `index.html`.
 - **Testimonials:** To change the testimonials, edit the `testimonials` array in `src/scripts/script.js`.
 - **Projects:** To update your projects, modify the `projects-section` in `index.html`.
 - **Images & Logo:** Replace the images in the `src/image/` folder with your own.